 On a related note, it is notable that there are no obvious consistent changes in average model performance during episodes of climatic environmental change such as the mid-Eocene to early Oligocene (Fig. [fig:fold_auc]), although this interval is characterized by elevated extinction among several planktonic groups (Prothero 1994; Wade and Pearson 2008; Kamikuri and Wade 2012).
 This suggests that relationships between the simple covariates included in our models and extinction risk were relatively stable though this interval.
 However, it is likely that more complex models accounting for other aspects of ecology and biogeography might exhibit reduced forecasting performance during this and other climate change episodes.

 To summarize, our results suggest that models trained on prior extinction/survival patterns do modestly well at predicting relative extinction probability of randomly selected species pairs based on a small number of simple taxonomic, geographic, and historical predictors.
 Although a model that includes historical covariates such as change in geographic range and change in climate between observations while also allowing covariate effects to vary over time performs best at in-sample prediction, this model is overfit to our data and produces less accurate out-of-sample forecasts than our three less complex models.
 The remaining three models yield nearly equivalent out-of-sample forecasts.
-The results of this simple exercise suggest that conservation decisions could indeed be bolstered by including fossil data, and that historical information.
-Additionally, including historical information via explicit modeling of historical covariate effects or modeling how covariate effects have changed over time does not diminish and may ultimately improve our ability to forecast future extinctions.
+The results of this simple exercise suggest that conservation decisions could indeed be bolstered by including fossil data.
+Additionally, including historical information via explicit modeling of historical covariate effects or by modeling how covariate effects have changed over time does not diminish and may ultimately improve our ability to forecast future extinctions.

 Acknowledgements

-We thank Jonathan Payne, Thomas Ezard, Erin Saup, and Peter Roopnarine for useful discussions.
+We thank Jonathan Payne, Thomas Ezard, Erin Saupe, and Peter Roopnarine for useful discussions.
 Wolfgang Kiessling, Matthew Clapham, and an anonymous reviewer provided thoughful reviews that strengthened the manuscript consideraly.
 This work was funded by a David and Lucile Packard Fellowship to SF.

 Alroy, John.
 2000.
 “New methods for quantifying macroevolutionary patterns and processes.”
 Paleobiology 26 (4): 707–33. doi:10.1666/0094-8373(2000)026<0707:NMFQMP>2.0.CO;2.